 She was three.

 DANDELIONS in the WIND premiered in Toronto during Black History month of 2017.
-Funds are now being organized and plans consolidated to move the show forward in 2019-2020.
+COVID-19 derailed plans to move forward with the show.
+We are now converting to a podcast format for use in schools.
 Although the show is for all ages from 10 to 100, our focus is on youth.
 We are particularly interested in having educators move alongside us.
 If you would like to be part of this amazing journey please contact me at firstname.lastname@example.org